cesaraustralia/GeneticRiskIndex/README.md

 Get the job list:

 ```
-aws s3 cp s3://genetic-risk-index-bucket/job_list.txt job_list.txt
+aws s3 cp s3://genetic-risk-index-bucket/data/batch_jobs.txt batch_jobs.txt
 ```

 The file will be a list of taxa to run in circuitscape, you can check it to see if it makes sense.

 ```
-less job_list.txt
+less batch_jobs.txt
 ```

 **⚠  WARNING aws-cli commands can start thousands of containers**

-Be careful to check the contents of your job_list.txt file are what you expect them to be.
+Be careful to check the contents of your batch_jobs.txt file are what you expect them to be.

 You can also set the job list, as long as you only include taxa that have been output by the R job previously:

 ```
-aws s3 cp job_list.txt s3://genetic-risk-index-bucket/job_list.txt
+aws s3 cp batch_jobs.txt s3://genetic-risk-index-bucket/batch_jobs.txt
 ```

-Now run the first taxon in the list only, or a list of length 1:
+To run the first taxon in the list only as a test, or a list of length 1:

 ```
 aws batch submit-job --job-name circuitscape --job-queue $(terraform output -raw queue) --job-definition $(terraform output -raw circuitscape)